ibm-cloud-docs/assistant/dialog-overview.md

     The URL must specify content that is embeddable in an HTML `iframe` element.
 Different sites have varying restrictions for embedding content, and different processes for generating embeddable URLs.
 An embeddable URL is one that can be specified as the value of the `src` attribute of the `iframe` element.

     For example, to embed an interactive map using Google Maps, you can use the Google Maps Embed API.
 (For more information, see [The Maps Embed API overview](https://developers.google.com/maps/documentation/embed/get-started){: external}.)
 Other sites have different processes for creating embeddable content.

+    For technical details about using `Content-Security-Policy: frame-src` to allow embedding of your website content, see [CSP: frame-src](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src){: external}.

 1. Optionally add a descriptive title in the **Title** field.